Dr. Kearney Middle School Code of Conduct

-We believe that all people are worthy of and capable of giving respect, that all people, no matter how different, can learn, and that all people have the right to a safe, healthy, caring, orderly and appealing work space.
+We believe that all people are worthy of and capable of giving respect, that all people can learn, and that all people have the right to a safe, healthy, caring, orderly and appealing workspace.

 The maintenance of a positive school climate must be a shared responsibility of all community members.
 Students, parents, teachers, staff, advisors, house coordinators and administrators all play a role in creating a positive school climate.